Commentary: Recycling bins are for recyclables, not junk

 IKEA’s move to give 18,000 homes a free recycling bin might help raise awareness, but won’t do anything to improve Singapore’s recycling rate if we don’t learn how to recycle right, says CNA's Nazurah Razali.

-SINGAPORE: In a move to help Singapore residents to recycle regularly, NEA announced last week that 18,000 households in Singapore will get free IKEA-sponsored recycling bin over the next few months.
+SINGAPORE: In a move to help Singapore residents recycle regularly, the National Environment Agency (NEA) announced last week that 18,000 households in Singapore will get free IKEA-sponsored recycling bins over the next few months.

 While this move has been welcomed by many, the reality is that it is unlikely to do much to move the needle on our recycling rate unless we get to grips with what can or cannot go into recycling bins.

 Unfortunately, many people in Singapore are terrible at recycling.
-While there are some who are better in sorting out trash and recyclables, most of us need a lesson in the basic skills.
+While there are some who are better at sorting out trash and recyclables, most of us need a lesson in the basic skills.

-In April, the Ministry of the Environment and Water Resources (MEWR) and the National Environment Agency (NEA) found many of us still do not know what cannot be recycled.
+In April, a survey by the Ministry of the Environment and Water Resources (MEWR) and NEA found that many Singaporeans still do not know what cannot be recycled.

 Out of 2,003 households surveyed, 67 per cent thought that soiled paper food packaging can be recycled and almost half thought that tissue paper can be placed in blue recycling bins or chutes.